 Access welfare support

 Wigan Council’s Household Support Fund is designed to support households in the most need with food, energy, water bills and with other wider essential costs.
-The scheme runs from 1st April 2023 to 31st March 2024 inclusive.
+The available support includes payments and vouchers towards food, and help with energy costs.
+The current scheme runs from 1st April 2025 to 31st March 2026 inclusive.

 Support maintaining your home